Chidiebere00/html5-boilerplate/.github/ISSUE_TEMPLATE.md

 1960s- The U.S government separates Military research from the military and create ARPANET or the Advanced Research Projects Agency Network

-1960s- ARPANET was created as the US Government neededa speedy and efficient way too communicate across the country.
+1960s- ARPANET was created as the US Government needed speedy and efficient way too communicate across the country.

 1960s- ARPANET uses packet switching to allow multiple computers to communicate on a single network